jlxip/Disposable-Client/README.md

 An identity in the node A cannot connect to another one in the node B. But you can have as many identities as you want from any of the nodes.

 ## Installation
-First, you need to have installed Python 2.7 (Click [here](https://www.python.org/downloads/) for Windows, in GNU/Linux is installed by default), as well as some dependencies: PyCrypto, PyQt4, PyGame and Numpy.
+First, you need to have installed Python 2.7 (Click [here](https://www.python.org/downloads/) for Windows, in GNU/Linux is installed by default), as well as some dependencies: PyCrypto, PyQt4, PyGame, Numpy and qdarkstyle.

 ### GNU/Linux
 In Debian-based GNU/Linux distributions, you can install them easily with the following commands:
 ```
 sudo apt install python-crypto python-qt4
-sudo pip install pygame numpy
+sudo pip install pygame numpy qdarkstyle
 ```

 ### Windows